The information in this guide is provided for assistance only.

 Unless you follow the procedure set out in the paragraph immediately below, prizes for Draw-Based Games must be claimed before the end of the 180th day after the date of the relevant draw (subject to the timings set out in the "How do I claim my prize" section further on).

 A Draw-Based Game prize can be claimed in person within seven days after the end of the 180 day claim period if, before the end of the 180th day, you contact us and notify us that you wish to claim in this way (and give your name, address and all details of your entry that we require) and if you then present proof of identity and any relevant prize claim form in person at a Regional Centre within the 7 day period.
-You can contact us by phoning the Customer Care Team during its normal operating hours or by emailing firstname.lastname@example.org.
+You can contact us by phoning the Customer Care Team during its normal operating hours (and during the claim period) or by emailing email@example.com.
 We must receive the email before the end of the 180 day claim period.

 If you don’t claim any prize within the relevant prize claim period, your entitlement to that prize will be lost.